MutasimRafid/top-500-leetcode-questions-and-leetcode-solutions-cpp/README.md

-# top-500 leetcode and GFG questions and solutions in c++ by RAFID
+# top-500 leetcode and GFG questions and solutions in C++ by RAFID